 3. Define your role clearly

-When I started at Atlassian almost 10 years ago, the engineering titles were developer, senior developer, and founder.
+When I started at Atlassian in 2006, the engineering titles were developer, senior developer, and founder.
 That was it.
 Although we’ve grown a lot since then, I like to think of us all as just developers doing whatever is needed to make great products for our customers.
 But the reality is that as an organization grows, more specialized roles are needed to scale alongside the code and number of customers.

 A title is more than an ego boost, it is a way to communicate what you are (and are not) responsible for.
 Simply telling new folks your title isn’t enough, as it can be interpreted differently with every new person that hears it.
 Again, getting this wrong can cause long-term damage and be a factor in future disagreements or missed connections.
 Therefore, not defining your role isn’t about just you.
 It is about not hurting your team, your project, and ultimately, your customers.